g-nbo/Bootstrap-SBA/README.md

 # ChocoWorld
 ## More, Chocolate

-This Website can be viewed on our github pages website: https://g-nbo.github.io/Bootstrap-SBA/pages/index.html or by directly downloading all linked files directly from our github repository: https://github.com/g-nbo/Bootstrap-SBA .
+This Website can be viewed on our github pages website: https://g-nbo.github.io/Bootstrap-SBA/pages/index.html or by directly downloading all linked files directly from our github repository: https://github.com/g-nbo/Bootstrap-SBA

+Our website is designed to meet your sweet tooth needs.
+Ever felt like there was such a thing as too much chocolate?
+Yea, me neither.

 ## Features